k0rdent/docs/docs/admin/regional-clusters/creating-credential-in-region.md

 > **not the management cluster**.

    Now we create `ClusterIdentity` resource template `ConfigMap`.
 As in prior steps, create a YAML file called `aws-cluster-identity-resource-template.yaml`:

+  > NOTE:
+  > The ConfigMap name needs to be exactly `.spec.identityRef.name` from Credential object + `-resource-template` string suffix.
+See [naming the template configmap](../../appendix/appendix-providers.md#naming-the-template-configmap) for more detail.

    ```yaml
    apiVersion: v1